NOAA-CSL/MELODIES-MONET/docs/examples/aircraft_pairing.rst

 You can select the resampling time window.
-For testing purposes you can choose 600 s and only pair 1--2 flight days to reduce memory constraints and run a jupyter notebook.
+For testing purposes you can choose 600 s and only pair 1--2 flight days to reduce memory constraints and run a Jupyter notebook.
 This Jupyter notebook ``examples/jupyter_notebooks/AEROMMA_UFS-AQM_Aircraft_Pairing.ipynb`` pairs `AEROMMA <https://csl.noaa.gov/projects/aeromma/>`_ observational data with the UFS-AQM model with a long resampling window of 600 s for testing purposes.
 This